I built this calculator because I wanted to know "how many more" Ralts I needed to catch before finding a better one (the answer was 35 - yikes!).

 NatureDown: 1/1.1 for speed down, (1-pokemon's ingredient rate x 0.8)/(1-pokemon's ingredient rate) for ingredient up, and 1 for everything else.

-That's because Pokemon Sleep doesn't assign all subskills equally.
+Pokemon Sleep doesn't assign all subskills equally.
 The odds of getting Berry Finding S is not 1/17.
 Each skill color has a different weight of assignment.
 Gold skills are assigned 14% of the time, blue skills are assigned 33% of the time, and white skills are assigned 53% of the time.
 So, a specific pokemon might look like this:

 BFS